aergoio/ARC2NFT/README.md

 The token creator can mark a specific metadata key as incremental using the `make_metadata_incremental` function.
 This is done just once for each unique key.

-If the metadata is incremental, it means that once it is set on a token, it can only be incremented.
+After this property is set for a metadata key, it cannot be removed.

-And once this property is set on a metadata, it cannot be removed.
+If the metadata is incremental, it means that once it is set on a token it can only be incremented.

 It gives the guarantee to the owner that the creator/issuer can only increment this value.
 Useful for expiration time, for example.